 You might think that a rainy day means no hiking – but you’re wrong.
-Waterfall hiking trails are at their most magical when it’s pouring.
-The rainforest landscape is shrouded in a mystical cloud of mist, the light is soft and moody and the waterfalls themselves cascade in a mighty flow of water.
-Before you go chasing waterfalls, check out Lisa’s tips on how to prepare for a rainy day hike and what to expect.
+Waterfall hiking trails are at their most magical when it’s pouring but before you go chasing waterfalls, check out Lisa’s tips on how to prepare for a rainy day hike and what to expect.

 Hiking In The Rain – Exciting, But Dangerous